Acmella oleracea in skincare

 How acmella works on skin

-Spilanthol acts on neuromuscular signaling at the small muscles in skin — particularly the orbicularis oculi (around the eyes) and other small expression muscles.
-The mechanism is mechanism-distinct from Botox (Botox blocks acetylcholine release at neuromuscular junctions; spilanthol affects calcium ion channels and acts more transiently).
-The result is mild reduction in expression-driven dynamic wrinkles over consistent use.
+Spilanthol has been studied for activity at neuromuscular signaling pathways in the small muscles of facial expression — particularly the orbicularis oculi (around the eyes).
+This research is distinct from how Botox works (Botox blocks acetylcholine release at neuromuscular junctions; spilanthol has been described as affecting calcium ion channels and acting more transiently), and the described activity is characterized as mild relative to injectable agents.

 2. Tingling sensation